Lay it to Heart

 SITE MAP

+It looks like he loved God, but that did not make him accurate.
 My tendency is to read a historical book and believe what is written.
 After all, it is non-fiction, right?
 Well I have been fooled in the past and it just may happen that I will get fooled again in the future.
 Take a closer look at Foxe's Book of Martyrs.
 Is everything accurate?
 Certainly we would like to know what happened in the past.
-I definitely believe that millions have given their lives for Jesus as martyrs.
+I definitely believe that millions have given their lives for Jesus Christ as martyrs.
 Not all the accounts in Foxes Book of Martyrs are correct.
 The book should not be treated as an authority.
 While Foxe must have loved the Lord, he certainly could be, and was, tricked.

-In the very first sentence Foxe makes a shameful error in stating that the Apostle Peter was the rock that Jesus was to build the church on.
+In the very first sentence Foxe makes a shameful error in stating that the Apostle Peter was the rock that Jesus Christ was to build the church on.
 He says, "Christ our Savior, in the Gospel of St. Matthew, hearing the confession of Simon Peter, who, first of all other, openly acknowledged Him to be the Son of God, and perceiving the secret hand of His Father therein, called him (alluding to his name) a rock, upon which rock He would build His Church so strong that the gates of hell should not prevail against it."
 In Matthew 16:18 Jesus said, "And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it."
 The Greek word used here for Peter was "petros" meaning stone.
-Jesus said he would build his church on the "rock" using the Greek word "petra" referring to himself with the as the rock.
+Jesus Christ said he would build his church on the "rock" using the Greek word "petra" referring to himself with the as the rock.
 John 1:42 says, "And he brought him to Jesus.
 And when Jesus beheld him, he said, Thou art Simon the son of Jona: thou shalt be called Cephas, which is by interpretation, A stone."
 Here again Peter is not the rock or foundation of the church.
-The church is built on Jesus.
+Isaiah 28:16 prophesies, "Therefore thus saith the Lord GOD, Behold, I lay in Zion for a foundation a stone, a tried stone, a precious corner stone, a sure foundation: he that believeth shall not make haste.
+The church is built on the foundation and cornerstone, Jesus Christ.
 Foxe's theology is lacking.

 St. Matthew